saasforge/book-on-deployment/Chapter I - AWS.md

 ```
 eb create <environment_name>
 ```
 :warning: **Note.
-It's better to start with eb create command - it will ask you env name later, as well as prefix that can be changed.
+It's better to start with eb create command - it will ask you env name later, as well as a prefix that can be changed.
 If run _eb create env-name_ it will add a stupid prefix automatically.**

 Creating a new environment may take some time (up to several minutes).
 After it's done, you can see your new application in the AWS Console: